juliansester/C-Convex/README.md

-# Code for "A Multi-Marginal Convex Duality Theorem for Martingale Optimal Transport"
+# Code for "A Multi-Marginal C-Convex Duality Theorem for Martingale Optimal Transport"

 ## Julian Sester